Edson1818/travel-agency-weather-analysis/README.md

 ## Author

-Edi
+Edi Okwok

 ## Copyright and Usage

-© 2025 Edi.
+© 2025 Edi Okwok.
 All rights reserved.

 This work is publicly viewable for personal learning and portfolio review only.
 **Reproduction, redistribution, or reuse for academic, commercial, or publication purposes is strictly prohibited without written permission.**